Quaker Values and Their Relevance Today

 Quakers are a small percentage of the U.S. population today—only about 75,000 people in total.
 Yet Quaker values have greatly influenced our nation’s history and continue to resonate in the 21st century.
 From large social movements, like civil rights or women’s suffrage, to reaching consensus at a business meeting, Quaker values are part of the fabric of our collective lives.

 What are Quaker values?
 How can you recognize and draw on them, whether you are Quaker or not?
-In October 2020, the Kendal Corporation and Friends Services Alliance created a series of short videos to explain The Quaker Connection: Perspectives on Living and Working in a Quaker Values-Rooted Environment.
-A grant from the Friends Foundation for the Aging supported production of the series.
+The Kendal Corporation and Friends Services Alliance created a series of short videos to explain The Quaker Connection: Perspectives on Living and Working in a Quaker Values-Rooted Environment.
+A grant from the Friends Foundation for the Aging supported the production of the series.

 Listen in as David Jones, retired Vice President of Development for Kendal, and Jane Mack, President and CEO of the Friends Services Alliance—both lifelong, committed Quakers—talk about the legacy and enduring role of Quaker values.